LIMINAL: Exploring The Frontiers of LLM Decode Performance: Evaluation Methodology

 \section{Evaluation Methodology}

-We evaluate our model across a range of hardware configurations, spanning current and near-future technologies, as well as hypothetical designs.
-These configurations are chosen to highlight the impact of memory bandwidth, compute capacity, and distributed processing on LLM inference performance.
+We use LIMINAL to conduct a limit study of LLM decode performance across a range of hardware configurations, spanning current and near-future technologies, as well as hypothetical designs.
+These configurations are chosen to highlight the impact of memory bandwidth, compute capacity, and distributed processing on performance.

-We start with an \xpu{} design matching modern AI chips like Google's TPU, Samabanova's DPU and Nvidia's Blackwell GPU: one 800 $mm^2$ die with a HBM3e~\cite{jedec_jesd238b01} memory system, a tensor engine (2.25 FP8 TFLOPS/sec total) and scalar engine (0.2 FP8 TFLOPS/sec) - we call this baseline configuration HBM3.
-We explore variants of this design by replacing the memory with HBM4~\cite{jedec_jesd270_4}, 3D-DRAM~\cite{sandhu2022future,chen2012cacti,10.1145/3532185}, on-die SRAM-only, and on-die SRAM-only with wafer-scale integration allowing fast on-wafer collectives reducing synchronization delays to as little as $800 ns$ across a wafer of 25 die-lets (partial sums are multicast to producers).
+We start with an \xpu{} (As discussed in Sec~\ref{sec:model-details}) design matching modern AI chips like Google's TPU, Samabanova's DPU and Nvidia's Blackwell GPU: one 800 $mm^2$ die with a HBM3e~\cite{jedec_jesd238b01} memory system, a tensor engine (2.25 FP8 TFLOPS/sec total) and scalar engine (0.2 FP8 TFLOPS/sec) - we call this baseline configuration HBM3.
+We explore variants of this design by replacing the memory with HBM4~\cite{jedec_jesd270_4}, 3D-DRAM~\cite{sandhu2022future,chen2012cacti,10.1145/3532185} and on-die SRAM-only.
 For all chips, we assume they can be composed into systems with similar interconnection network capability.
-We apply a constraint that TP is limited to spanning a single layer across 128 chips, since performing reductions across a larger number of chips introduces excessive latency and bandwidth constraints.
-In all experiments, the system is sized to serve at least 1 user.
+We constrain TP to 128 chips, since performing reductions across a larger number of chips introduces excessive collective latency.
 Table~\ref{tab:chipconfigs} summarizes these different designs.
-PIM-based LLM serving has also been explored widely, and most recently in the CENT design ~\cite{10.1145/3676641.3716267}.
-However, we find it is not performance competitive for large-scale serving and defer it's treatment to Appendix~\ref{appendix:cent}.

-\myparagraph{Application parameters} We study 3 models: Llama-70B, Llama-405B, and DeepseekV3.
-Apart from the model itself, we vary context size from 1K to 128K.
-We also vary the batch-size from to 1 to 64 and for each chip or system configuration, we stop increasing the batch size, when the memory capacity is exceeded.
-Appendix~\ref{appendix:app-specific} includes details of the models.
+\myparagraph{Application parameters} We study 6 state-of-art LLMs with a total of 12 unique configurations summarized in Table~\ref{tab:llms} (Pg.~\pageref{tab:llms}).
+We explore context length between ``small'' 4K and ``large'' 128K; and batch sizes from 1 to 128 (respecting memory capacity).
+FLOPs and Traffic are computed analytically as inputs to LIMINAL.